whorrun/WHUFraud/README.md

    ☐ One or more authors are affiliated with Wuhan University and proof is attached.
    ☐ All uploaded materials are legally redistributable or permission has been obtained.
    ☐ Personal or sensitive data have been anonymized.
-3) A minimum of two maintainers (one versed in research-integrity standards) must approve before merge.

 5. Evidence & Analysis Requirements
 • Submission must contain explicit proof of WHU affiliation; otherwise it is rejected.